diogo405/superdraft-search/README.md

 `npm run start`

 ## Architecture
 App.js is the central point.
-It calls the API and shows / hides the components on page based on the API response.
+It calls the API and shows / hides the components based on the API response.

 ### Filtering
 Filter.js receives a callback via props which is triggered every time the filter button is clicked.
 The callback has the form as argument and is executed in App.js to call the API.